 Since the beginning of our DPRK Ministry in 1994, World Vision has expanded its assistance from school feeding programs to re-equipping medical facilities, helping communities achieve sustainable food security, improving access to clean water, and providing emergency relief.

 Food for Life is an on-going project that started in 1994 at the height of the food shortage that devastated DPRK’s population.
 Through the Food for Life project, World Vision is able to provide lunches to children in their kindergartens and nurseries.
 By providing a steady source of food, World Vision can improve the health of children and prevent many short and long-term health problems associated with malnutrition.
-In FY 2018, World Vision supplied over 610 MT of flour to provide noodles and bread to over 54,000 children in South Pyongan, North Hwanghae, North Hamgyong, and Ryanggang provinces.
+In FY19, WV North Korea provided over 850 MT of wheat flour and 30 MT of soybean oil to over 85,000 children in our target communities in South Pyongan Province, North Pyongan Province, and Ryanggang Province.

 Provision of flour to feed children is a short-term, but a necessary, solution to DPRK’s on-going food insecurity.
 Alongside Food for Life, World Vision’s long-term agricultural development projects include seed-potato development, vegetable fertigation, community greenhouses, and an organic fertilizer plant.
 These programs focus on technology transfer and local empowerment as the main way to equip North Koreans to meet their own food needs.
 World Vision has helped to develop 5 hydroponic greenhouse farms for growing tomatoes, cucumbers, and potatoes.
 To find out more about WVK’s work in agricultural development, please visit WVK’s website.